-- <<(...) (b) as to post closing information, under Intercreditor Agreement, the Seller has undertaken to the Issuer, the Arranger, the Co-Arranger and the Representative of the Noteholders, that it will, on a monthly basis within each Sec Reg Report Date: (...) - (iii) in compliance with Articles 7(1)(f) and 7(1)(g) of the EU Securitisation Regulation, notify through the Inside Information and Significant Event Report, prepared by the Calculation Agent on behalf of the Seller, on the basis of the form provided under the applicable Regulatory Technical Standards (Annex XIV), without delay upon the occurrence of the relevant event or the awareness of the relevant information and in any case also within each Sec Reg Report Date, and make available on the Securitisation Repository, to the Noteholders, the competent authorities referred to in Article 29 of the EU Securitisation Regulation and prospective Noteholders any inside information relating to the Securitisation that the Reporting Entity is obliged to make public in accordance with Article 17 of the Regulation (EU) No. 596/2014 of the European Parliament and of the Council on insider dealing and market manipulation (if applicable) and any significant event relating to the Securitisation, including, without limitation:
+- <<(...) (b) as to post closing information, under Intercreditor Agreement, the Seller has undertaken to the Issuer, the Arranger and the Representative of the Noteholders, that it will, on a monthly basis within each Sec Reg Report Date: (...) - (iii) in compliance with Articles 7(1)(f) and 7(1)(g) of the EU Securitisation Regulation, notify through the Inside Information and Significant Event Report, prepared by the Calculation Agent on behalf of the Seller, on the basis of the form provided under the applicable Regulatory Technical Standards (Annex XIV), without delay upon the occurrence of the relevant event or the awareness of the relevant information and in any case also within each Sec Reg Report Date, and make available on the Securitisation Repository, to the Noteholders, the competent authorities referred to in Article 29 of the EU Securitisation Regulation and prospective Noteholders any inside information relating to the Securitisation that the Reporting Entity is obliged to make public in accordance with Article 17 of the Regulation (EU) No. 596/2014 of the European Parliament and of the Council on insider dealing and market manipulation (if applicable) and any significant event relating to the Securitisation, including, without limitation:

-- (1) a material breach of the obligations provided for in any of the Transaction Documents, including any remedy, waiver or consent subsequently provided in relation to such a breach; - (2) a change in the structural features that can materially impact the performance of the Securitisation; - (3) a change in the risk characteristics of the Securitisation or of the Receivables that can materially impact the performance of the Securitisation; - (4) any material amendment to the Transaction Documents; - (5) any material changes from prior underwriting standards, including explanation of the purpose of the change; - (6) the occurrence of any of the following events: (a) Sequential Redemption Event; (b) Trigger Events; (iii) Regulatory Call Events; (iv) Issuer Tax Events; (v) Monthly Servicing Report Delivery Failure Events; and (vi) Amortisation Events; >>.
+- (1) a material breach of the obligations provided for in any of the Transaction Documents, including any remedy, waiver or consent subsequently provided in relation to such a breach; - (2) a change in the structural features that can materially impact the performance of the Securitisation; - (3) a change in the risk characteristics of the Securitisation or of the Receivables that can materially impact the performance of the Securitisation; - (4) the Securitisation ceasing to meet the STS Requirements or the competent authorities having taken remedial or administrative actions; - (5) any material amendment to the Transaction Documents; - (6) any material changes from prior underwriting standards, including explanation of the purpose of the change; - (7) the occurrence of any of the following events: (a) Sequential Redemption Event; (b) Trigger Events; (iii) Regulatory Call Events; (iv) Issuer Tax Events; (v) Monthly Servicing Report Delivery Failure Events; and (vi) Amortisation Events; >>.